 Other ObjectivesCSTE Chronic Disease Indicators

 How Are We Doing?Between 1989 and 2010, the percentage of Utah women aged 40 or older who reported receiving a mammogram within the last two years increased from 51.6 percent to 66.4 percent.
 To reduce bias and more accurately represent population data, the BRFSS changed survey methodology in 2010.
 It began conducting surveys by cellular phone in addition to landline phones.
 It also adopted "iterative proportional fitting" (raking) as its weighting method.
 Based on this methodology, Utah's 2014 rate was 64.5 percent (age-adjusted rate).
 All additional indicator views are based on the new methodology.
 For combined years 2012 to 2014, there were no significant differences in mammography screening rates between Hispanic and non-Hispanic ethnic groups.
-Among different races, American Indians had the lowest screening rates and Asians had the highest screening rates; however, there were no significant differences among races.
-Summit County Local Health District reported significantly higher screening rates than the state (75.7 percent), while three local health districts reported significantly lower screening rates when compared to the state (Central, 56.2 percent; Southeast, 53.2 percent; and TriCounty, 52.5 percent) for combined years 2013-2014.
-After dividing the health districts into Utah Small Areas the prevalence of mammograms, for combined years 2012-2014, ranged from a high of 78.4 percent in Riverdale to a low of 39.1 percent in Grand/San Juan.
-In 2014, Utah women 40 to 49 years of age were significantly less likely to have received a mammogram within the past two years than older women (52.7 percent vs 71.7 percent among women 50-64 and 71.4 percent among women 65 and over).
-In 2014, when looking at the highest level of education completed, college graduates were significantly more likely to have received a mammogram than persons with a high school degree or less (college graduate, 69.4 percent; high school graduate, 63.4 percent; below high school, 54.6 percent).
-Also in 2014, women in households with an annual income of less than $25,000 were significantly less likely to have had a mammogram in the past two years compared to those in households earning $50,000 or more (52.3 percent vs. 66.7 percent for incomes of $50,000-$75,000 and 71.5 percent for incomes of $75,000 or more).
+Among different races, American Indian women had the lowest screening rates at 66.3 percent and Asian women had the highest screening rates at 74.3 percent.
+Summit County Local Health District (75.7 percent) and Wasatch County Local Health District (72.3 percent) reported significantly higher screening rates than the state, while three local health districts reported significantly lower screening rates when compared to the state (Central, 56.2 percent; TriCounty, 52.5 percent; and San Juan, 33.1 percent) for combined years 2013-2014.
+For Utah Small Areas, the prevalence of mammograms for combined years 2012-2014 ranged from a high of 78.4 percent in Riverdale to a low of 39.1 percent in Grand/San Juan.
+In 2014, Utah women 40 to 49 years of age were significantly less likely to have received a mammogram within the past two years (52.7 percent) than older women (71.7 percent among women 50-64 and 71.4 percent among women 65 and over).
+In 2014, when looking at the highest level of education completed, college graduates were significantly more likely to have received a mammogram (69.4 percent) than women with a high school degree or less (high school graduate, 63.4 percent; below high school, 54.6 percent).
+Also in 2014, women in households with an annual income of less than $25,000 were significantly less likely to have had a mammogram in the past two years (52.3 percent) compared to those in households earning $50,000 or more (66.7 percent for incomes of $50,000-$75,000 and 71.5 percent for incomes of $75,000 or more).

-What Is Being Done?The Utah Cancer Control Program (UCCP) in the Utah Department of Health (UDOH) distributes free mammography vouchers to women who receive a clinical breast exam at a UCCP sponsored clinic and meet age and income guidelines.
-In addition, the UDOH initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
+What Is Being Done?The Utah Cancer Control Program (UCCP) in the Utah Department of Health (UDOH) provides free breast cancer screening and diagnostics to uninsured or under-insured women 40-64 years old at or below the 250% federal poverty level.
+Women in need of cancer treatment are enrolled into Medicaid as per the Breast and Cervical Cancer Treatment Act.
+In addition to providing care to under-served women, the UCCP works with health-systems to implement evidence-based practices to improve cancer screening rates.
+In addition, the UCCP initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, testicular, prostate, skin, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, and smoking cessation.

 Available ServicesThe Utah Cancer Control Program (UCCP) provides free to low cost clinical breast exams and mammograms to women who meet age and income guidelines.
 Eligible women with abnormal screening exams are offered diagnostic evaluation by participating providers.
 In addition, the UCCP provides education about the need for early detection and the availability of screening services, performs outreach to eligible women, uses an annual reminder system, collects outcome data, and disseminates information about breast cancer.
 As of July 1, 2001, the UCCP is able to refer Utah women in need of treatment for breast and cervical cancers and precancerous lesions for full Medicaid benefits.
 The women must meet all requirements as outlined in the National Breast and Cervical Cancer Treatment Act.